kentrasecurity/kentra/docs/GETTING_STARTED.md

-# Getting Started with KTtack
+# Getting Started with Kentra

-This guide will help you create your first security test with KTtack in just a few minutes.
+This guide will help you create your first security test with Kentra in just a few minutes.

 ## Prerequisites

-- KTtack installed and running (see [Installation Guide](./INSTALLATION_GUIDE.md))
+- Kentra installed and running (see [Installation Guide](./INSTALLATION_GUIDE.md))
 - `kubectl` configured to access your cluster
 - A Kubernetes namespace for security testing (e.g., `security-testing`)